-HIIT stands for High Intensity Interval Training, a workout protocol which involves bursts of high intensity all-out effort exercises followed by short rest periods.
-The aim being to maximise your calorie burn during a short amount of time by cranking your heart rate up with tough exercises.
+HIIT stands for High-Intensity Interval Training, a training method which involves short bursts of all-out effort exercises followed by short rest periods.
+The aim is to maximise your calorie burn during a short amount of time by cranking your heart rate up with tough exercises.
 During HIIT you should be aiming for your heart rate to be in Zone 4 or even Zone 5, breaking the anaerobic threshold.
-Details of heart rate zones can be found here.

 How does HIIT work?

-The reason HIIT works so effectively is because it causes what we call an ‘afterburn’ effect.
-This is all do with our body’s need for oxygen, when you exercise during HIIT, the sheer intensity of the exercise causes an increased need for oxygen, so we end up with an oxygen shortage.
-This means your body has to find more oxygen in order to recover, known as EPOC, ‘Excess Post Exercise Oxygen Consumption’, which in turn boosts your metabolism and burns more calories.
+The reason HIIT works so effectively is that it causes what we call an ‘afterburn’ effect.
+When you do HIIT, the intensity of the exercise causes an increased need for oxygen so we end up with an oxygen shortage.
+This means your body has to find more oxygen in order to recover, known as EPOC (Excess Post-Exercise Oxygen Consumption).
+This, in turn, boosts your metabolism and burns more calories.